Return to top

 corn tortillas

-Make The Black Bean Taco Filling: Heat a large skillet over medium heat.
-Add 2 tsp olive oil and saute the onion, black beans, peppers, tomatoes, corn, garlic, salt, and taco seasoning until heated through – about 10 minutes.
+Make The Black Bean Taco Filling: I heat a large skillet over medium heat and add a little olive oil.
+I sauté the onion, black beans, peppers, fire-roasted tomatoes, corn, and garlic, then season everything with salt and taco seasoning.
+I let it cook for about 10 minutes, stirring occasionally, until everything is heated through.

 veggies and black beans in a large pan

-Prep Avocado: While the black bean filling is cooking, prepare the rest of the ingredients.
-Mash your avocado and add salt & lime juice to taste.
+Prep Avocado: While the black bean filling is cooking, I take a moment to prepare the rest of the ingredients.
+I mash the avocado until it’s nice and creamy, then mix in a little salt and fresh lime juice to bring out the flavor.

 avocado mashed in a bowl